Get Tech Tips

-So what is subcooling? (or subcool as many call it)
+So, what is subcooling?
+(Or subcool, as many call it.)

 For example, water boils at 212° Fahrenheit at sea level (atmospheric pressure of 14.7 PSIA).
-If water is at 212° and at atmospheric pressure you can be sure it is at saturation, which means it is either in the process of boiling or condensing.
-If you measure that same water and it is at 202° you can be sure that it is fully liquid and that it is no longer in the process of either boiling (changing from liquid to vapor) or condensing (Changing from vapor to liquid).
-Because the water is at 202° instead of 212° we know it is liquid and we can also say it is subcooled by 10°.
-This 10° of subcool PROVES that not only is it fully liquid but that it has given up more sensible heat energy enough to drop 10° below the boiling temperature at that pressure.
+If water is 212°F and at atmospheric pressure at sea level, you can be sure it is at saturation, which means it is either in the process of boiling or condensing.
+If you measure that same water, and it is at 202°, you can be sure that it is fully liquid and that it is no longer in the process of either boiling (changing from liquid to vapor) or condensing (changing from vapor to liquid).
+Because the water is at 202° instead of 212°, we know it is liquid, and we can also say it is subcooled by 10°.
+This 10° of subcooling PROVES that not only is it fully liquid but that it has given up more sensible heat energy—enough to drop 10° below the boiling temperature at that pressure.

-So what should it be?
+So, what should it be?

-Many techs will say that subcooling is how you “set a charge” on a TXV/TEV/EEV metering device system
+Many techs will say that subcooling is how you “set a charge” on a TXV/TEV/EEV metering device system.

-While it is true that subcooling is the primary charging measurement on a TXV/TEV/EEV system, subcooling is important to check on every system, every time you connect (whenever possible).
+While it is true that subcooling is the primary charging measurement on a TXV/TEV/EEV system, subcooling is important to check on every system every time you connect (whenever possible).

-Zero Subcooling means that the refrigerant in the liquid line is a mix of liquid and vapor, this is not an acceptable condition except in cases where the system is designed to inject discharge gas into the liquid line on purpose to increase liquid pressure (headmaster).
+Zero Subcooling means that the refrigerant in the liquid line is a mix of liquid and vapor; this is not an acceptable condition EXCEPT in cases where the system is designed to inject discharge gas into the liquid line on purpose to increase liquid pressure (headmaster).

-High Subcooling is an indication that more than the designed amount of refrigerant is “Backing up” or “packed” into the condenser.
-This can be caused by overcharge, restriction (such as a contaminated line drier or kinked liquid line) or an undersized or failing closed metering device.
+High Subcooling is an indication that more than the designed amount of refrigerant is “backing up” or “packed” into the condenser.
+This can be caused by overcharge, restriction (such as a contaminated line drier or kinked liquid line), or an undersized or failing closed metering device.